|

 the shape of the waveform, especially on the weakest channels, the stronger

 channels are not as sensitive.
-Going beyond 44" spacing, the tuning
+Going beyond 44" spacing, the tuning gets too

-you are from the transmitters.
+the transmitters.

 - Horizontal stacking also decreases the vertical beamwidth, this makes the